-OSHA/HCS status : This material is considered hazardous by the OSHA Hazard Communication Standard (29 CFR 1910.1200).
-Classification of the : FLAMMABLE GASES - Category 1 substance or mixture GASES UNDER PRESSURE - Liquefied gas GHS label elements Hazard pictograms Signal word : Danger Hazard statements : Extremely flammable gas.
+OSHA/HCS status : This material is considered hazardous by the OSHA Hazard Communication Standard

+(29 CFR 1910.1200).

+Classification of the substance or mixture : FLAMMABLE GASES - Category 1

+GASES UNDER PRESSURE - Liquefied gas

+GHS label elements

+Hazard pictograms

+Signal word : Danger

+Hazard statements : Extremely flammable gas.

 Contains gas under pressure; may explode if heated.

 May cause frostbite.

 May displace oxygen and cause rapid suffocation.

+Precautionary statements

-Precautionary statements ningen en general ser en en en en en en en en en en en en en General : Read and follow all Safety Data Sheets (SDS'S) before use.
+General : Read and follow all Safety Data Sheets (SDS'S) before use.
 Read label before use.

 Keep out of reach of children.
 If medical advice is needed, have product container or label at hand.
 Close valve after each use and when empty.
 Use equipment rated for cylinder pressure.
 Do not open valve until connected to equipment prepared for use.
 Use a back flow preventative device in the piping.
 Use only equipment of compatible materials of construction.
 Always keep container in upright position.
 Approach suspected leak area with caution.

-Prevention : Never Put cylinders into unventilated areas of passenger vehicles.
-Keep away from heat, sparks, open flames and hot surfaces No smoking.
+: Never Put cylinders into unventilated areas of passenger vehicles.
+Keep away from Prevention heat, sparks, open flames and hot surfaces. - No smoking.
 Use and store only outdoors or in a well ventilated place.

 Response : Leaking gas fire: Do not extinguish, unless leak can be stopped safely.
 Eliminate all ignition sources if safe to do so.

-Storage : Protect from sunlight.
-Protect from sunlight when ambient temperature exceeds 52°C/125°F. Store in a well-ventilated place.
-Date of issue/Date of revision : 10/15/2014.
-Date of previous issue : 10/6/2014.
-Version : 0.02 1/12
+: Protect from sunlight.
+Protect from sunlight when ambient temperature exceeds Storage

+52°C/125°F. Store in a well-ventilated place.

+: 10/6/2014.
+Date of issue/Date of revision : 10/15/2014 Date of previous issue Version : 0.02 1/12